China tech shares sink as U.S. export curbs raise chip sector hurdles | Technology

 China's foreign ministry spokesperson Mao Ning on Saturday called the move an abuse of trade measures designed to reinforce the United States' "technological hegemony".
 U.S. toolmakers now required to halt shipments to wholly Chinese-owned factories producing advanced logic chips include KLA Corp, Lam Research Corp and Applied Materials Inc.

-In advanced AI chips, Nvidia Corp and Advanced Micro Devices Inc are among the major vendors supplying to China.
+Shares of Lam Research and Applied Materials fell 1.3% and 0.6%, respectively, in U.S. premarket trading.
+In advanced AI chips - Nvidia Corp and Advanced Micro Devices Inc - which are among the major vendors supplying to China, slipped about 1%, each.

 "This could hardly come at a worse time for Nvidia given that it's already faced a highly challenging period due to supply chain snarl-ups and slowing demand for gaming consoles," said Susannah Streeter, an analyst at Hargreaves Lansdown.
+SUPERCOMPUTERS, DATA CENTERS

 Analysts expect the impact on TSMC, the world's top contract chipmaker, to be limited as most of its advanced chip orders comes from U.S.-based customers such as Apple and Qualcomm, although it generates around 10-12% of its revenue from China.
 South Korea on Saturday also expected no significant disruption to equipment supply for Samsung and SK Hynix's existing chip production in China.